h-mp/UnitConverter/README.md

 ### Restrictions
 Only the previously listed available conversions can be used, the list is updated when new conversions are added.

-When sending the full unit name as a parameter, write it in plural i.e kilograms, feet.
-Alternatively when using abbreviations write it in singular i.e kg, ft.
+When sending the full unit name as a parameter, write it in **plural i.e kilograms, feet**.
+Alternatively when using abbreviations write it in **singular i.e kg, ft**.
 You can use the spellings of the available conversions listed previously as an example.

-Only the convertTemperature() method handles negative numbers.
-In all other methods you must use numbers over 0.
+**Only the convertTemperature() method handles negative numbers.** In all other methods you must use numbers over 0.

-The convertTemperature only handles numbers above the abrolute freezing point (-273.15°C or -459.67°F).
+The convertTemperature only handles numbers **above the absolute freezing point** (-273.15°C or -459.67°F).